Yeye7812-sbu/alx-low_level_programming/0x00-hello_world/README.md

 File 2-assembler contains a script that generates the assembly code of a C code and save it in an output file

+File 3-name contains a script that compiles a C file and creates an executable named cisfun